Everything You Need to Know About

 You’ve built your landing page, but you’re far from finished: now it’s time for A/B testing (split testing)!

 A/B testing will help you fine-tune your campaign by distilling exactly what it is that drives your audience to take action.
-It is one of the best ways to improve the effectiveness of your campaigns and the make it easier to repeat what works and scrap what doesn’t by zooming in on what elements influence conversion rates.
+By identifying which elements influence conversion rates, a/b testing is one of the best ways to improve the effectiveness of your campaigns and make it easier to repeat what works and scrap what doesn’t.

 From images and copy to landing page design – everybody has unique preferences and A/B testing is how you learn what works for your target audience.

 AB testing landing page basics, what to test on your landing page, walk you through some of what the Leadpages marketing team has discovered over the years and give you step-by-step instructions for setting up your own A/B Landing page test right inside the Leadpages landing page software.

 A/B Tests Are All About Your Target Audience

 Remember that American TV show phenomenon: the newlywed game?
 The host takes a newly married couple and separately asks the husband and the wife the same set of questions in order to reveal how well the couple truly knows each other.